Treats pain caused by arthritis and other medical problems. This medicine is a nonsteroidal anti-inflammatory drug (NSAID).

 Warnings While Using This Medicine

 - Make sure your doctor knows if you have a history of ulcers or other stomach problems.
-Tell your doctor if you have kidney disease, liver disease, asthma, bleeding problems, high blood pressure, congestive heart failure (CHF), or heart or circulation problems.
+Tell your doctor if you have kidney disease, liver disease, anemia, aspirin-sensitive asthma, bleeding problems, high blood pressure, congestive heart failure (CHF), or other heart or circulation problems.

 - This medicine may cause bleeding in your stomach or intestines.
 These problems can happen without warning signs.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years old, if you are in poor health, or if you are using certain other medicines (a steroid medicine or a blood thinner).
+This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines (such as a steroid medicine or a blood thinner).

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.